 - Intro Bonus N/A

-The UFB Direct Best Savings Account offers one of the highest interest rates available for your money.
-The UFB APY is up to 4.21% on your balances, the highest interest rate offered by the bank.
-There are no monthly maintenance fees and no minimum balance to open your account.
+The UFB Premier Savings Account has one of the highest interest rates we’ve seen for a high-yield savings account at up to 4.81% APY.
+Plus, there are no monthly fees and no minimum balance to open.

-With one of the strongest high-yield savings interest rates on the market, as well as no monthly fees or minimum opening deposit, UFB Direct’s Best Savings Account is an extremely attractive package.
+With one of the strongest high-yield savings interest rates on the market, as well as no monthly fees or minimum opening deposit, UFB Direct’s Premier Savings Account is an extremely attractive package.

 - Strong interest rate